Connect with us

 Black Hawk Down (2001)

-Black Hawk Down by Ridley Scott is a powerful and terrifying portrayal of the 1993 U.S. military operation in Somalia, known as the Battle of Mogadishu.
-The film is based on actual events and follows a squad of elite American troops as they struggle for survival in the surreal streets of Mogadishu after a disastrous operation.
-Anyone looking for a contemporary war film classic shouldn’t pass up Black Hawk Down due to its intense violence, multi-layered characters, and profound messages of camaraderie and selflessness.
+Black Hawk Down by Ridley Scott is a powerful and terrifying portrayal of the 1993 U.S. military operation in Somalia known as the Battle of Mogadishu.
+The film is based on true events and follows a squad of elite American troops as they struggle for survival in the surreal streets of Mogadishu after a disastrous operation.
+Anyone looking for a contemporary war movie classic shouldn’t pass up Black Hawk Down due to its intense violence, multi-layered characters, and profound messages of camaraderie and selflessness.

 Hidden Gems

 Even while you should definitely check out the current and classic war movies on Netflix, there are a ton of lesser-known treasures in the genre that you may not know about.
-However, they may not be as well known as other war films, but these are certainly not lacking in influence or strength.
-If you’re looking for any hidden treasures, here they are:
+Though they may not be as well known as other war movies, these ones are certainly not lacking in influence or strength.

 The Siege of Jadotville (2016)

 The riveting and dramatic The Siege of Jadotville recounts a little-known period in Irish military history.
-During the 1960s Congo Crisis, a small company of Irish troops is besieged by an enormous army of Katangese rebels.
+During the 1960s Congo Crisis, a small company of Irish troops are besieged by a bigger army of Katangese rebels.
 The film recounts their plight.
 More people should see The Siege of Jadotville because of its riveting plot, excellent acting, and profound themes of courage and sacrifice.

 Beasts of No Nation (2015)